Published: February 23, 2026 • Last updated: July 28, 2026

 There's a tipping point where even small interactions feel like burdens.
 Your child asks for a snack and it registers like a five-page to-do list.
 Your partner mentions plans and irritation hits before logic does.

-This is emotional exhaustion when your capacity has been so depleted that your nervous system treats everything as a threat.
-If you flinch at the sound of "Mom?" or dread routines you once enjoyed, your reserves are telling you're something important.
+This is emotional exhaustion, when your capacity has been so depleted that your nervous system treats everything as a threat.
+If you flinch at the sound of "Mom?" or dread routines you once enjoyed, your reserves are telling you something important.
+Our guide to emotional exhaustion in motherhood covers this specific pattern in more depth, and if irritability has started tipping into something closer to anger, our piece on postpartum rage and anxiety explains why that shift happens.

 You've lost touch with who you were